ID cards and medical jewellery

 This is a USB device within a dogtag or wristband which stores your medical information and emergency contact information.
 Some products Include an encryption feature to allow you to store information securely, such as scanned images of documents.

 Audio medical ID

 This is a small audio recorder with green cross symbol which clips onto clothing.
 You can record a personal message with first aid or medical information.
 You or someone else can press the play button if you are unable to speak.

 Near-field communication (NFC)

-Wristband, key fob or card that uses NFC to allow access to medical information on a secure website, to help in an emergency.
+NFC is a way that devices such as Smartphones can communicate with other technologies and transmit information by touch, using a wristband, key fob or card that uses NFC to allow access to medical information on a secure website, to help in an emergency.

 You can call our helpline on 01494 601 400.

 Our Helpline is open five days a week, Monday to Friday 9am to 4pm, (Wednesday 9am to 7.30pm).